-- The nose wheel must stop on the correct stop line for the aircraft type (note the VDGS may stop aircraft slightly short of the line if the aircraft approaches slowly and stops with little or no roll). - On parking Bays that do not have VDGS the aircraft is marshalled and stopped on the designated stop line (refer Aircraft Marshalling). - The tail of the aircraft must be within the Parking Clearance Line.
+- The nose wheel must stop on the correct stop line for the aircraft type. - On parking Bays that do not have AVDGS the aircraft is marshalled and stopped on the designated stop line (refer Aircraft Marshalling). - The tail of the aircraft must be within the Parking Clearance Line.